Sung Jae-gi: Positions

-Menstrual-leave criticism

-Sung criticized South Korean menstrual leave as sexist, arguing that it was unnecessary for most women since it protected motherhood.
-On October 3, 2012, he controversially posted on his Twitter account: "You [Korean women] should be ashamed of yourselves.
-Why are you making such a fuss about menstruating when the nation's birthrate is the lowest in the world?"
-According to a January 2013 report by Alio, a website compiling management information in the public sector, 9.1 percent (272 out of 2,993) executive jobs in government departments and public firms were held by women and over half of the organizations had no female board members.

-Death and impact
+Sung opposed restrictions on access to internet pornography until his death, arguing that it reduced the number of sex crimes.

+Sung ran a shelter and job placement agency for homeless or unemployed men, including young male runaways, gay, and transgender men.

+During the early 2010s, he was an activist for the abolition of women-only facilities.

+Suicide

 Preparation

 In early July 2013, Sung's wife briefly left him.
-On July 25, he declared himself a victim of reverse discrimination and announced his intention to commit suicide.
+On July 25, he declared himself a victim of reverse discrimination and announced his intention to die by suicide.
 Sung jumped from the Mapo Bridge into the Han River, leaving a note saying that he would risk his life to raise ₩100 million (about $94,000) in donations to pay debts owed by Man of Korea.

 He posted on the organization's website, "Dear citizens, I plan to jump off a bridge over the Han River.
 I hope you give us a last chance.
 Please lend us 100 million won which will be used for paying back debt and seed money of our organization".
 Sung's announcement was met with indifference.
 "Ridiculous.
-He is begging for money and he’s holding himself as a hostage", read a post on the Man of Korea homepage.
+He is begging for money and he's holding himself as a hostage", read a post on the Man of Korea homepage.
 Another read, "Threat fund-raiser?
-That’s creative.
+That's creative.
 Just jump off the bridge like you promised".

-Sung later said that he did not intend to commit suicide, but wanted to draw attention to his group; he would jump, whether or not he received the money.
+Sung later said that he did not intend to die by suicide, but wanted to draw attention to his group; he would jump, whether or not he received the money.
 He posted on Twitter, "Why do you all assume that jumping off the bridge will kill me?
 I have complete confidence in my survival", and later said: "Please regard my actions as 'trying to be less pathetic' while asking for money".
 Some Man of Korea members and other supporters were concerned about the jump.